oeyiowuawi/Vundabar/README.md

 ##Limitations

-This version of the gem does not support model relationships, implement callbacks, support migration generation and generating schema.
+This version of the gem does not implement callbacks, support migration generation and generating schema.

 ## Contributing